 - We encourage group discussion and support but it is important that each student works with and understands every aspect of the course.
-Students will be using the tools and techniques introduced in INF2009F/INF2011S in delivering a major project in third year and .
+Students will be using the tools and techniques introduced in INF2009F/INF2011S in delivering a major project in the third year.
 Your expertise in systems development is probably the most critical skill set you will take out of university into the IT profession.
 It important that both members of a team work on all deliverables – don’t split the work between you so that each member can see half the total picture. one team member might complete the final drawing of a particular model but both should be involved in the rough drafts where the real thinking and understanding is required.

-- Beware of .
-Each team must submit its own documentation.
+- Each team must submit its own documentation.
 It is very easy to see where students are copying rather than doing their own work as each marker evaluates the same section across all the deliverables.
-Where groups are found to have copied from other students‚ both groups will be .
+Where groups are found to have copied from other students‚ both groups will be penalized.
 This is likely to result in a mark of zero being given to both groups with the potential for further action where appropriate.
 You will be required to submit a declaration saying the deliverable is all your own work and details of the format of this statement will follow later.

 We believe that our IS majors and our Honours students produce work that is on a par with the best in the world. this belief is borne out generally by the demand for our students in the international marketplace‚ and by the interest of many in supporting and contributing to our courses.